SimonN/LixD/README.md

 License/Copying/Public domain
 -----------------------------

-Lix's code, graphic sets, sprites, sound effects, and some music tracks (but not all music tracks) are released into the public domain via the CC0 public domain dedication.
+Lix's code, graphic sets, sprites, levels, sound effects, and some music tracks (but not all music tracks) are released into the public domain via the CC0 public domain dedication.

 The text font, DejaVu Sans, and some music tracks have their own licenses.
 [Full license/copying text](https://raw.githubusercontent.com/SimonN/LixD/master/doc/copying.txt)